Counseling Graduate Program Suggested Course Schedule

 PSY 6371 twice

 Students must complete 18 credits before enrolling in practicum.
 These 18 credits must include PSY 6307, PSY 6323, PSY 6325, and PSY 6329

 Students may select any graduate psychology course as an elective.

 Thesis and Non-Thesis Options

 The thesis option requires six credit hours of thesis courses (either PSY 6399 twice or PSY 6699).
 Students must be registered for thesis while working on it.
 It ordinarily takes at least two long semesters to complete the thesis.
-For additional information, see Dr. Davidson.
+For additional information, see Dr. Hanby.

 In the non-thesis option, students complete courses other than thesis to satisfy degree requirements.

 Both options require 48 credit hours.